Libyan financing in the 2007 French presidential election

+The French Central Directorate of the Judicial Police (DCPJ) opened an official inquiry in 2013 which led to arrests and charges against several individuals close to Sarkozy, including his former chief of staff, Claude Guéant, and French-Algerian businessman Alexandre Djouhri.
+The probe culminated in Sarkozy's own arrest and indictment in March 2018.

+Whilst investigating these allegations, a separate wiretapping operation revealed linked corruption, leading to Sarkozy's conviction in 2021 for corruption and influence peddling, though the Libyan case proceeded separately.
+The Tribunal de Paris ultimately sentenced Sarkozy to five years in prison for criminal association in the Libyan financing case on September 25, 2025, making him the first former French president sentenced to prison.

 Background

 2007 election

-In May 2007, Nicolas Sarkozy was elected President of France in a six-point victory over Ségolène Royal.
+Nicolas Sarkozy defeated Ségolène Royal to become President of France in the 2007 election.
+During the election, candidates were limited to spending no more than €21 million, and no single person could donate in excess of €7500 to a candidate.
+In addition, the sources of donations had to be publicly declared and contributions from foreign nationals were prohibited.
 Sarkozy officially spent €21 million on his campaign.
-The size of the campaign spend, relative to those seen in United States elections, prompted French scholar Sophie Meunier to later declare that "French politicians are, therefore, not enslaved to special interests or Super-PACs as they are in the U.S."
+The low size of the campaign spend relative to those in United States elections later prompted French scholar Sophie Meunier to declare that "French politicians are, therefore, not enslaved to special interests or Super PACs as they are in the U.S." Sarkozy served a five-year term as president, until he was narrowly defeated in the 2012 election.

-During the 2007 French election, candidates were limited to spending no more than €21 million, and no single person could donate in excess of €7500 to a candidate.
-In addition, the sources of donations had to be publicly declared and contributions from foreign nationals were prohibited.

 Libyan détente and later reversal

-In December 2007, following Sarkozy's inauguration as President of France, Libyan leader Muammar Gaddafi visited the country on Sarkozy's invitation, over the objections of both the political opposition and members of Sarkozy's own government.
-Gaddafi's visit to France was his first in over 35 years; during the trip, France agreed to sell Libya 21 Airbus aircraft, and the two countries signed a nuclear cooperation agreement.
-Negotiations for the sale of over a dozen French Dassault Rafale fighter jets, plus military helicopters, were also initiated during Gaddafi's visit.
+In December 2007, following Sarkozy's inauguration, Libyan leader Muammar Gaddafi visited the country on Sarkozy's invitation, over the objections of both the political opposition and members of Sarkozy's government.
+Gaddafi's visit to France was his first in over 35 years; during the trip, France agreed to sell Libya 21 Airbus aircraft and the two countries signed a nuclear cooperation agreement.
+Negotiations for the sale of over a dozen French Dassault Rafale fighter jets, as well as military helicopters, were also initiated during Gaddafi's visit.

-In 2011, France, under Sarkozy, voted for international military intervention in the Libyan Civil War against the Gaddafi government in United Nations Security Council Resolution 1973 and, subsequently, attacked Libyan government forces in Opération Harmattan, in support of the National Transitional Council.
-France stated the move was to protect Libyan civilians.
+In 2011, France, under Sarkozy, voted for international military intervention in the Libyan Civil War against the Gaddafi government in United Nations Security Council Resolution 1973.
+France then attacked Libyan government forces in support of the National Transitional Council in Opération Harmattan.